PostHog/flatten-properties-plugin/README.md

 # Property Flattener Plugin

 > [!WARNING]
 > This plugin has been deprecated.
-[We are currently working on a native solution.](https://github.com/PostHog/posthog/issues/23979).
+You can use [HogQL](https://posthog.com/docs/hogql) to access nested properties in PostHog.

 Flatten nested properties in PostHog events to easily access them in filters.